forcePanda/Flow-Repo/Apex Actions/Call Subflow/README.md

 | JSON of Input Variables | ✔ |  | JSON string of flow input variables and their corresponding values. <br>Ex: If your flow has two input variables; varText(text type) and varNumber(number type), then the JSON should look like this.<br>{<br>    "varText" : "Text Input",<br>    "varNumber" : 3000<br>}<br>Store the JSON string in a variable using a Text type variable or a Text Template(with View as Plain Text) and pass that variable in the action input. |

-For more details about the component, refer this blog post: <Blogpost link>
+For more details about the component, refer this blog post: https://forcepanda.wordpress.com/2020/08/19/flow-action-call-subflow/

 Use the following link(s) to install the unmanaged package: